 The department offers a three-year BA programme, whose aim is to provide students with a basic knowledge of geography, history, art, anthropology, linguistics, and current social issues.
 During the programme students acquire a good command of one African language in speaking and writing, as well as in reading literature and other source texts.
-The programme also includes a two-year course of Standard Arabic.
+The programme also includes courses of two other African languages and cultures.
 A graduate has the competence to understand and interpret a range of cultural issues of the chosen region and gains methodological skills needed to do research in the broad area of cultural studies.

 The staff members are qualified to lead projects within their research areas as well as to supervise doctoral theses.
 The Department is subsumed under the Faculty’s programme for Ph.
 D. students.
 Ph.
 D. students of the Department write their theses in one of the following areas: African linguistics or African literature.